 However….
 Those were the 1960s.

-In the years to come, Trikont would earn a terrific international reputation for marvelous record productions, that still – sometimes – had the emphasis on Third-World countries, but would now focus on their respective musics.
+In the years to come, Trikont would earn a terrific international reputation for marvelous record productions, that still – sometimes – had the emphasis on Third-World countries, but would now focus on their respective music.
 The label, apart from publishing party political speeches and German punk bands (e.g. Ton Steine Scherben), in the 1970s also quickly developed a certain expertise for regional music such as the songs of immigrants who brought their music to Germany, as well as Italian songwriters who recorded strike songs, ballads of German squatters and the like.
-Many popular artists – all connected more or less to a leftist “cause” and worker’s rights – were published, such as Dominique Grange, Pete Seeger, Brigid Corey, Barbara Dane, so were recordings of Native American Indians.
+Many popular artists – all connected more or less to a leftist “cause” and worker’s rights – were recorded and ditributed, such as Dominique Grange, Pete Seeger, Brigid Corey, Barbara Dane, so were recordings of Native American Indians.

 In the 1980s, Trikont would distribute punk bands, Rembetico artists, regional (strange) Bavarian folklore acts and exotic styles, also samplers with incredibly rare German Shellac recordings of early cabaret, folklore and comedians, and several volumes with interpretations of “La Paloma,” Tango from Finland and German cabaret genius Karl Valentin.
-Entire series of recordings of American country, blues, cajun, waltz, cowboy and yodel songs would follow.
+An entire series of recordings of American country, blues, cajun, waltz, cowboy and yodel songs would follow.
 Trikont, mostly run by founder Achim Bergmann († 2018) and his wife Eva Mair-Holmes, would later produce samplers devoted to certain instruments, black country music, obscure drug songs, American war songs, white gospels songs, klezmer music and Jewish artists from the 1930s, African rap, Mexican Boleros, samplers from exotic geographic regions or with songs by gay and lesbian artist exclusively.

-With the help of music collector Christoph Wagner and others, the label was now held in highest esteem by music collectors worldwide; also for their excellent CD booklets (in German and English) and music research texts.
+With the help of music collector Christoph Wagner and others, the label is now held in highest esteem by music collectors worldwide; also for their excellent CD booklets (in German and English) and music research texts.

-Even though no more than 500 records were produced so far, this small German independent music label deserves the reputation as it has produced styles, bands and exotic artist who otherwise would never have (re)surfaced, would be expelled from the history of pop and folklore (and would not sit on my shelf).
+Even though no more than 500 records have been produced so far, this small German independent music label deserves the reputation as it has produced styles, bands and exotic artist who otherwise would never have (re)surfaced, would be expelled from the history of pop and folklore (and would not sit on my shelf).
 The entire Trikont story, together with many interviews (artists, editors, staff members) and lots of pictures is now available.
 (The text of this edition is in German).

 Review by Dr. A. Ebert (2018)